How to Improve Your HARO Pitch Conversion Rate

 Signing up for HARO is quite easy.
 Go to their website and scroll down till you reach the “Sign Up” button.
 As someone wanting to respond to journalists’ requests, you’ll need to sign up as a source.

 Once you click on the sign up button, you’ll see a form to fill in your details.
 When you’ve completed the form, you will be taken to a page to confirm your email address.
 After confirming, you’re all done.
+You can use your HARO login credentials to submit pitches directly through the platform or via your email inbox.

 Categories and Topics